dendrux

 try:

-await notifier.on_message_appended(message, iteration)
+await notifier.on_message_appended(run_id, message, iteration)

 except Exception: